 Use this to "virtually board" an AIS target.
 This will treat that AIS target as though it is Own-Ship.
-This can be used to monitor another vessel as it performs a maneuver.
-You can enable many of the features that are available only for Own-Ship, such as docking modes.
-Keep in mind that because of how AIS works, information about AIS targets is not updated as frequently as for Own-Ship.
+While virtually boarded, you can enable many of the features that are available only for Own-Ship, such as docking modes.

-An alternative method for to Virtual Boarding is to select an AIS target and view its "Full Details".
+An alternative method to Virtual Board an AIS target is to select the target and view its "Full Details".
 You will see an option to Virtual Board the vessel.

 When virtual boarding is enabled, it takes precedence over all other features except the vessel simulator.

-- Virtual Board: (Only SEAiq Pilot) Presents list of current AIS targets.
-You can select one you want to virtually board.
+Virtual Board (Only SEAiq Pilot) : Presents list of current AIS targets.
+Select one you want to virtually board.
 If virtual boarding is active, the first option listed is to disable virtual boarding.

 You can also virtually board another vessel by selecting it on the Navigate tab, bringing up its full details and selecting Virtually Board This Vessel.

-- Automatic Board: (Only SEAiq Pilot) When enabled, the user will be prompted to board a vessel when nearby.
-The user will be prompted when the following conditions are met: no Own-Ship is available, your device is at most 0.25NM from a vessel, your device's course is within 2kn of vessel's course, and the vessel is not a pilot boat, port tender, tug boat, or recreational vessel.
-You will be asked to board at most once every 5 minutes.
+Automatic Board (Only SEAiq Pilot) : When enabled, the user is prompted to board a vessel when nearby.
+The user is prompted when the following conditions are met: no Own-Ship is available, your device is at most 0.25NM from a vessel, your device's course is within 2kn of vessel's course (measured by comparing course vectors), and the vessel is not a pilot boat, port tender, tug boat, or recreational vessel.
+You can be asked to board at most once every 5 minutes.

 This feature requires an internal GPS in your device.
 Enabling this causes the internal GPS to always be on, which may affect battery life.